inseven/incontext/README.md

 - [ ] Consider supporting filters in the `set` tag
 - [ ] Consider special files in directories for nested behaviours
 - [ ] Log at at different levels, error, warning, etc
+- [ ] Rename page to document in the render context